The British Museum is committed to protecting your privacy and security.

 Our websites contain links to other external websites.
 We're not responsible for the content or functionality of any such websites.
 Please let us know if a link isn't working by contacting firstname.lastname@example.org.

-This policy was approved by the Trustees of the British Museum in May 2018, updated in August 2020, and will be reviewed no later than 2021.
+This policy was approved by the Trustees of the British Museum in May 2018 and updated in October 2020 and May 2021.
+It will be reviewed no later than 2023.